luishdemetrio/ARIA/readme.md

 ## Part 1: Create the Required SharePoint Lists

-Before beginning the AppWise agent configuration, you need to create two SharePoint Lists: one for the application catalog and another for application requests.
+Before beginning the Aria agent configuration, you need to create two SharePoint Lists: one for the application catalog and another for application requests.

 ### 🧱  Step A: Navigate to SharePoint